 Infants through kindergarteners are located on the far right end of the foyer (past The Hub).
 While grade school (1st-5th) are on the far left side (it’s actually the building that is on the farthest left side of the campus).
 Of course, if you get lost or need some assistance, our Connect Team (with the orange lanyards) will be happy to assist.

-Northland has youth groups for middle schoolers (Wednesday nights) and high schoolers (on Sunday nights) with engaging activities and worship designed specifically for students their age.
+Northland has youth groups for middle schoolers (Wednesday nights) and high schoolers (Sunday nights) with engaging activities and worship designed specifically for students their age.

 Our high school and middle school youth group programs do not happen during our weekend worship services as we encourage them to attend worship with their family.